Pharmacology Blood Thinners #5

 This answer is not correct because a serum potassium level of 4.9 mEq/L is a normal level.
 There is no reason to have to report this lab result immediately.

-Tissue plasminogen activator (tPa) is a thrombolytic used to dissolve clots in patients with a non-hemorrhagic stroke or myocardial infarction (MI).
+Tissue plasminogen activator (tPa) is a thrombolytic used to dissolve clots in clients with a non-hemorrhagic stroke or myocardial infarction (MI).
 There is an extremely high risk of bleeding and hemorrhage using this medication as treatment so only life threatening conditions, such as stroke and MI are treated with this.

 Tissue plasminogen activator (tPa) is a thrombolytic or “clot buster”.
 This medication is used to dissolve and eliminate clots causing decreased perfusion and tissue death during stroke or myocardial infarction.
 The treatment is not done without a great deal of thought and consideration since there are so many dangerous side effects related to the risk of bleeding and hemorrhage.
-The patient should be monitored closely for insidious signs of bleeding, such as changes in level of consciousness and restlessness.
+The client should be monitored closely for insidious signs of bleeding, such as changes in level of consciousness and restlessness.

 Test Taking Tip